polterguy/polterguy.github.io/tutorials/crypto-lambda-http/index.md

-Since the whole idea also is that _the client supplies the code_, this also allows your system to go through evolutionary iterations, changing its behaviour, _without_ having to patch or change your servers in any ways - Since the client is the party providing the actual code to be executed.
+Since the whole idea also is that _the client supplies the code_, this also allows your system to go through evolutionary iterations, changing its behaviour, _without_ having to patch or change your servers in any ways, since the client is the party providing the actual code to be executed.
 Hence, upgrading your client, effectively changes the behaviour of your server.
 Needless to say, but in a Micro Service environment where you might have dozens, and sometimes thousands of heterogeneous server instances, this approach eliminates an entire axiom in regards to maintaining your system(s) - Simplifying